-STEVENSON is pleased to present a new solo exhibition by Serge Alain Nitegeka, his sixth with the gallery following Ode to Black in 2017.
+STEVENSON is pleased to present Innate Black, a solo exhibition by Serge Alain Nitegeka, his sixth with the gallery.

 The exhibition opens on Thursday 30 August, 6-8pm.